GitbookIO/repofs/README.md

 fs.on('watcher.remove', function(e) {  })
 fs.on('watcher.update', function(e) {  })

+// Whenever the current tree is fetched fs.on('watcher.fetch', function(e) {
+    e.filesTreeChanged // Boolean
+})

 // Or watch all changes (create, remove and update):
 // e.type is the type of change fs.on('watcher', function(e) {  })